 Attributes Objectives and outcomes 1.
-Discussions/Meetings Helps us to come up with proper solutions It helps to make a work plan People will work voluntarily and willingly Work will be well done Help in choosing good activity 2.
-Initiative Accomplish work on time Accomplish standard work It improves work standard 3.
+Discussions/Meeti It helps to make a work plan People will work voluntarily and willingly Work will be well done 2.
+Initiative 5.
+Help in choosing good activity 1.
+Accomplish work on time 2.
+Accomplish standard work 3.
+It improves work standard 3.
 Problem Solving It allows exchanging of views It creates moral relationship among members It discourages misuse of funds It minimizes problems in the organization 4.
-Organization It creates social relationship It makes work easier Members can acquire loans/grants from the Government Can be able to solve problems Can be able to market goods anywhere Can be ard different skills from others 5.
-Self-Reliance To solve our problems accordingly We need to sustain our daily needs Create aspects of unity It creates aspects of social, cultural, and economic independence Creates the aspect of commitment and responsibility 6.
-Committed and Responsible Create the ownership of the project People are able account their ability Human resource utilization There is security of the project 7.
+Organization 1.
+It creates social relationship 2.
+It makes work easier 3.
+Members can acquire loans/grants from the Government Can be able to solve problems 4.
+Can be able to market goods anywhere 5.
+Can learn different skills from others 5.
+Self-Reliance 1.
+To solve our problems accordingly 2.
+We need to sustain our daily needs 3.
+Create aspects of unity 4.
+It creates aspects of social, cultural, and economic independence 5.
+Creates the aspect of commitment and responsibility 6.
+Committed and Re · , , , 7.
 Demand Driven Sustain the needs of the community Resources of the community are well utilized Political interference is reduced to community project 8.
 Action To develop the group Helps choosing the right work that's affordable Helps improving the lives of people around us 9.
 Planning Planning help identify goals Helps in setting specific time to start and end projects Helps in determining the cost of material use Help in choosing the right activity 10.
-Making Decision Helps get the right usable idea For transparency and accountability Brings unity in the group Saves time Raising And Management of Money Help get finance Helps the group to identify the method of using funds Helps the group to invest in money generating activities Help the group develop 12.
-Empowerment Because we understand our needs To work on our own/skilled To exploit our skills Helps us to make our own decisions Eradicates the culture of corruption
+Making Decision Helps get the right usable idea For transparency and accountability Brings unity in the group Saves time 11.
+Raising And Mand of Money 1.
+Help get finance 2.
+Helps the group to identify the method of using funds 3.
+Helps the group to invest in money generating activities 4.
+Help the group develop 12.
+Empowerment 1.
+Because we understand our needs 2.
+To work on our own/skilled 3.
+To exploit our skills 4.
+Helps us to make our own decisions 5.
+Eradicates the culture of corruption